odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 -  Print a letter, or send a regular mail (if you installed the Docsaway integration)

--  Plan the next reminder (but it’s better to keep in automatic mode so that Odoo will stick to the follow-up plan of the company)
+-  Plan the next reminder (but it's better to keep in automatic mode so that Odoo will stick to the follow-up plan of the company)

 -  Drill down to an invoice